Twisted (co)homology of non-orientable Weyl semimetals: Introduction

 From a physical point of view, the topological properties of Weyl nodes are usually thought of in terms of quasiparticle charges: each Weyl node can be assigned an integer monopole charge describing the flux of a gauge field around the corresponding quasiparticle~\cite{weylreview,HQ2013}.
 These charges are explicitly chiral in nature, relating to the chirality of the corresponding Weyl fermion quasiparticles.
 In periodic structures, where the Brillouin zone takes the form of a three-dimensional torus, the total charge is constrained to vanish, forbidding any non-zero net gauge flux~\cite{ZXBY2016,XPYQ2015,SY2012,G2012,ZB2012,GT2013,PGAPV2014,KGM2015,KGM2017,BKS2018,Huangetal2015}.
 This constraint is known as the Nielsen--Ninomiya theorem, and it effectively forces the Weyl nodes to emerge in pairs~\cite{NM1981a,NM1981b,NM1983}, with each node being associated with a partner of opposite chirality.
 Upon merging within the Brillouin zone, positive and negative Weyl nodes may annihilate in pairs, leaving a gapped band structure.

 Mathematically, these features can be formally described using the theory of characteristic classes and the language of homology and cohomology~\cite{Mathai2017a,Mathai2017b}.
 Studies have shown that relatively simple arguments involving a so-called Mayer--Vietoris sequence of cohomology groups can provide a deeper understanding of the structure and origin of these topological features of Weyl semimetals.
 For example, the Nielsen--Ninomiya theorem follows directly from the exactness of this sequence; the well-established Poincar\'e duality between homology and cohomology groups generates an interpretation of Weyl point topology in terms of \emph{Dirac strings} (strings of gauge singularities between the Weyl nodes); the celebrated bulk--boundary correspondence is formalised by letting the surface projection act on homology groups, providing mathematical context to surface Fermi arcs as projections of these Dirac strings; and finally, the entries of the (co)homology groups classify the possible topological invariants, corresponding precisely to topologically distinct Berry curvatures.
 The (co)homology groups can hence be used to obtain a relatively straightforward, yet formally correct, understanding of the global and local topology of Weyl semimetals, without relying on far more involved classifications based on K-theory~\cite{Altland1997, kitaev_periodic_2009, ryu_topological_2010, schnyder_classification_2008,Freed2013,Thiang2015,Gomi2015,Shiozaki2022}.
+Complementary to the above are homotopy classifications, where the object of interest is the arguably more abstract classification space of the corresponding Hamiltonian~\cite{Bzdusek2017,Sun2018a}; these provide a direct route towards generalisation to an arbitrary number of bands, while the physical impact and interpretation of topological invariants remain somewhat elusive.